-- 3.1 Taxonomy: scientific name, synonymy, common names and name of the taxonomic authority making the identification of the biological control agent. - 3.2 Methods used to identify the biological control agent (e.g., morphological, molecular). - 3.3 Location of reference specimens (national collection). - 3.4 Natural geographic range, other areas where introduced, and expected attainable range in North America (also habitat preference and climatic requirements of the organism). - 3.5 Source of the biological control agent (laboratory/rearing facility/containment facility, original collection locality, name of collector, and name of identifier). - 3.6 Biology and reproductive potential (including dispersal capability and damage inflicted on host plant). - 3.7 Known host range based on published scientific literature, host data from museum specimens, and unpublished records. - 3.8 History of past use of the biological control agent. - 3.9 Pathogens/parasites of agent and how to eliminate them from a culture of the agent. - 3.10 Standard operating procedures stating how the agent will be handled in containment. - 3.11 Other closely related genera, sibling species or similar species of the biological control agent in North America.
+3.1 Taxonomy: scientific name (order, family, genus, species, scientific authority), synonymy, common names and name of the taxonomic specialist confirming the identification of the biological control agent.

+- 3.2 Methods used to identify the biological control agent (e.g., morphological, molecular). - 3.3 Location of reference specimens (national collection). - 3.4 Natural geographic range, other areas where introduced, and expected attainable range in North America (also habitat preference and climatic requirements of the organism). - 3.5 Source of the biological control agent (laboratory/rearing facility/containment facility, original collection locality, name of collector, and name of identifier). - 3.6 Biology and reproductive potential (including dispersal capability and damage inflicted on host plant). - 3.7 Known host range based on published scientific literature, host data from museum specimens, and unpublished records. - 3.8 History of past use of the biological control agent. - 3.9 Pathogens/parasites/hyperparasitoids (order, family, genus, species, scientific authority) of agent and how they will be eliminated from the imported culture of the agent. - 3.10 Procedures stating how the agent will be handled in containment (e.g., scaling up for release of a pure culture of the agent). - 3.11 Other closely related genera, sibling species, cryptic species and ecologically similar species of the biological control agent in North America, when they occur.